nikhase/nyc-taxi/README.md

 -	Zweite Maiwoche ausschneiden (Taxi und Bike)

--	avg_velo ist target bei bike-Daten

--	avg_velo bereinigen: zu kleine und zu große raus

 -	wieso sagen wir bei Taxi Zeit statt avg_velo voraus?
 Aufgrund des Skalierungsfehlers und der leichteren Interpretierbarkeit: lieber "5 min länger gebraucht" statt 10 mp/h vs 12 mp/h

 -	Visualize Trees

 -	Take into account the distance to the next bike station -> not needed, we only have a look at average velocity

--	Make a better model for the bikes
+-	Make a better model for the bikes, the current one is biased!